andrebergvind/andrebergvind/README.md

 A data analysis project for my dissertation, exploring the relationship between physical exercise and students' perceived cognitive performance and short-term academic productivity.

-Using survey data, I investigated how exercise behaviour (frequency, intensity, and type) relates to cognitive outcomes such as energy, motivation, and stress reduction.

 **Objective:** Understand how student's academic productivity levels are immediately affected by physical exercise.

 **Highlights:**